 - Cold pack therapy – Applying an ice pack to the affected area several times a day, 10 to 20 minutes at a time, may help reduce nerve and muscle inflammation, muscle spasms and swelling.

 - Medications – Over-the-counter anti-inflammatory medicines may help alleviate bulging disc symptoms.
 Other remedies may include prescribed muscle relaxants or steroid injections for severe pain.

 - See a chiropractor – A chiropractor manipulates and adjusts the vertebrae of the spine and may be able to relieve pressure on an impinged nerve caused by a bulging disc.

 - Electric therapy – A transcutaneous electrical nerve stimulator, or TENS unit, can be used to stimulate nerves with controllable amounts of electrical current directed through the skin via two or more electrodes.

 - Physical therapy – A therapist can show you the proper strength exercises and activities that may help reduce your bulging disc pain.
-Walking, practicing meditation, and yoga are other possible pain-reducing treatments, but make sure to consult with your physician before attempting any new exercise program.
+Walking, practicing meditation and doing yoga are other possible pain-reducing treatments, but make sure to consult with your physician before attempting any new exercise programs.

 If you are still experiencing chronic neck and back pain, even after exhausting conservative treatments, contact Laser Spine Institute today.
 We can offer you an alternative to those treatments with our minimally invasive procedures.
 Contact us for a complimentary review of your MRI or CT scans.